Cadillac Type 51: Models

 All of these models used a new L-head V8 engine, one of the first V8 engines ever mass-produced and a substantial differentiator for the marque.
 All bodies were built by Fisher.
-The Type 51 was also the first left-hand drive Cadillac—all previous models had been right-hand drive, which was continued as an option.
 Wheelbases varied in those years, with 122 in (3099 mm) at the low end and 145 in (3683 mm) as the longest.

+Type 51

+The Type 51 was Cadillac's first V8 automobile, and used the all new GM A platform shared with all GM division brands using a 122 in wheelbase, with a 145 in chassis offered separately for custom coachwork.
+It was also the first left-hand drive Cadillac—all previous models had been right-hand drive, which was continued as an option.